streamwhite/batch-video-edit/README.md

    `npm install`
 4. build the project with command:
    `npm run build`
-5. start the project with command(you need only following steps to run for future usage):
+5. start the project with command(you only need steps starting from this one to run application after first setup):
    `npm run start`
 6. open http://localhost:3000/ in your browser, it take seconds to load.
 7. start clip videos.

 ## need your help

-- introduce me a job. refer to []() for what I can do and details.
+- Introduce me to a job.
+Refer to [about](https://me.orangeredcurve.com/) for what I can do and for more details.

-- donate to me(Paypal) if this tool helps you.
-I need money like you do to support a family.
+- Donate to me via PayPal if this tool helps you.
+Just like you do, I need it to support my family.

-- hire me if you want more advanced batch video editing features. refer to []() for details.
+- Hire me if you want advanced batch video editing features.

-- open a issue if you have one, it also help others with same issues.
+- Open an issue if you have one; it also helps others with the same issues.

-- help translate it.
+- Help translate it.

+- Contribute it.

 ## license

-commercial use

-## FAQ

-check typo, complete resume, adjust format for sentences and lisence and how to update.
+CC BY-NC